pmusau17/Planning-and-MPC/README.md

 # Planning-and-MPC

-Let's see what we can learn about MPC and RRT*
+Let's see what we can learn about MPC and RRT*.

 This repository assumes that you have this [repo](https://github.com/pmusau17/Platooning-F1Tenth) cloned and built.
-This repository contains implementations of planning algorithms for the F1Tenth Platform.
-I'm going to start writing tutorials on this as I learn.
+You can either install it on your host or run it using docker.
+The dockerfiles and instructions for getting everything setup can be found a the above link.
+I will try and make sure that everything in this repository can be run through a container.
+Mostly this reposityory will contain implementations of planning algorithms and model predictive control regimes as I learn them.
+The idea is to write tutorials as I go (If I haven't done this yet when you arrive please remind me :) ).

 # RRT*:
 ![RRT_Biased](images/rrt_normal.gif)